rknell/alfred/README.md

 ## But what about Mongo or Postgres or <Databse x>?

-The other two systems that inspired this project to be kicked off - Aqueduct and Mongo - both had some sort of database integration built in.
+The other two systems that inspired this project to be kicked off - Aqueduct and Angel - both had some sort of database integration built in.

 **You do not need this.**